 - Most samples will not have any variants that warrant reporting by the SGFS.
 The SGFS cannot return an individual clinical test report for participants with a negative result, because the ES/GS data are likely to be incomplete and CLIA testing to confirm the absence of findings cannot be performed.
 The SGFS will submit to the PI, at periodic intervals, a report that lists all of the participants whose research data files have undergone the secondary findings analysis process to date and an indication of which participants' results were positive for secondary findings.
 The PI is responsible for insuring that this list of participants who have undergone analysis is complete and correct (i.e., that all samples that were submitted by the PI were in fact analyzed).
 The communication to the participants regarding this process is nuanced and important for those (97-99% of participants) who do not have a secondary finding.
 The PI is responsible for a communication that conveys that the analysis has been completed and that, while no secondary findings were identified by the SGFS, this must not be misconstrued as any assurance that such findings are in fact absent, either in the analyzed genes or in other genes.
 This communication should also make clear that, if clinical testing for a secondary findings gene was currently indicated (or were to be indicated in the future), that the absence of a secondary finding from the research testing is no substitute for the indicated testing should not deter such testing.
-Specific training on how to address this issue can be found at [website]. - The SGFS will notify the PI if secondary variants are identified.
+Specific training on how to address this issue can be found on the SGFS website. - The SGFS will notify the PI if secondary variants are identified.
 The PI will provide the participant's name and contact information to the SGFS and the SGFS will begin the results return protocol outlined below: - The PI (or designee) will enter a CRIS order for PCR/Sanger replication of a potential research finding for the participant.
 This CRIS order is currently in the process of development and SGFS applicants will be informed when it becomes available.
-The PI (or designee) is responsible for registering or activating any participants who are not currently as active NIHCC patients so that this CRIS order can be entered. - 2.
-SGFS staff will contact the participant and inform them that there is a potential genetic finding that requires provision of a DNA sample for confirmation^{}.
+The PI (or designee) is responsible for registering or activating any participants who are not currently as active NIHCC patients so that this CRIS order can be entered.